HONOR GUARD HANDBOOK AND GUIDELINES

 White shirts both long and short sleeve will have shoulder epaulets and button flap pockets.
 Affixed to the shirt will be small American Legion collar pins, above the left pocket the name plate and service pin.
 An M-1 Garand pin may be attached to the left pocket flap.
 The Honor Guard patch will be sewn on the

 upper left sleeve and the branch of service patch will be sewn on the upper right sleeve.
 A yellow rope will be attached to the left shoulder epaulet.
 The American Legion blue tie will be worn with both short and long sleeve shirts.
-(Such that the tie ends as close to the belt buckle as possible)
+(Such that the tie ends as close to the belt buckle as possible) Tie bars or tacks are recommended but not required.

 Uniform slacks